Bats to Hold Annual Open House on Saturday, March 8

 New this year, fans will have a chance to win four tickets to a 2025 Cincinnati Reds home game by having all spaces filled out on a special bingo card that will be given out at the event.
 The bingo card will feature several stations for fans to visit and receive a stamp.
 Fans who get all the spaces on the card covered will be entered into a drawing for the tickets.

-Also, new this season, fans, weather permitting, will have the opportunity to play catch on the field during the last hour of the event (1:00 p.m.-2:00 p.m.).
+Also, new this season, fans, weather permitting, will have the opportunity to play catch on the field during the last hour of the event (1-2 p.m.).

 The Open House will also once again give fans a chance to take a guided tour of the stadium, purchase team used memorabilia, pick up printed season tickets, take some cuts in the indoor batting cage and more.